gifale95/BERG/README.md

 We provide several tutorials to help you get started with NEST:

 **Using NEST:**
-- [fMRI Tutorial](https://colab.research.google.com/drive/1W9Sroz2Y0eTYfyhVrAJwe50GGHHAGBdE?usp=drive_link) - Learn how to generate in silico fMRI responses
+- [fMRI Tutorial](https://colab.research.google.com/drive/1W9Sroz2Y0eTYfyhVrAJwe50GGHHAGBdE?usp=drive_link) - Learn how to generate in silico fMRI responses.
-- [EEG Tutorial](https://colab.research.google.com/drive/10NSRBrJ390vuaPyRWq5fDBIA4NNAUlTk?usp=drive_link) - Explore how to generate time-resolved EEG responses
+- [EEG Tutorial](https://colab.research.google.com/drive/10NSRBrJ390vuaPyRWq5fDBIA4NNAUlTk?usp=drive_link) - Explore how to generate EEG responses.
-- [Adding New Models](https://neural-encoding-simulation-toolkit.readthedocs.io/en/latest/tutorials/Adding_New_Models_to_Nest.html) - Guide on how to implement and contribute your own encoding models to NEST
+- [Adding New Models](https://neural-encoding-simulation-toolkit.readthedocs.io/en/latest/tutorials/Adding_New_Models_to_Nest.html) - Guide on how to implement and contribute your own encoding models to NEST.

 **Example Application - Relational Neural Control (RNC):**